Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 Budget: $3,500–$7,000 (labor and equipment included).

-Four height channels create a full overhead soundstage — sounds move from the front ceiling to the rear ceiling and anywhere in between.
-This is as close to a commercial cinema Atmos experience as you can get at home.
+Four height channels create a full overhead soundstage — sound moves from front to rear ceiling and anywhere between.
+As close to a commercial cinema Atmos experience as you can get at home.

 Budget: $5,500–$11,000 (labor and equipment included).

 Mounted flush with the ceiling, pointing straight down.
 Most accurate overhead audio — no bouncing, no reflection.
-Invisible when installed (paintable grilles).
+Paintable grilles go invisible once installed.

-Requires: Cutting holes in the ceiling, running speaker wire through the ceiling cavity.
+Requires: Cutting holes in the ceiling and running speaker wire through the ceiling cavity.
 Not an option in most NYC rentals.
-Concrete ceilings in post-war buildings make installation extremely difficult.
-If your building requires a COI (Certificate of Insurance), we provide one.
+Concrete ceilings in post-war buildings make this especially difficult.
+If your building requires a Certificate of Insurance (COI), we provide one.

 Best for: Homeowners, newer condos with drywall ceilings, dedicated theater rooms.

-Sit on top of existing bookshelf or floor-standing speakers.
-Fire sound upward at an angle, bouncing off the ceiling.
-Renter-friendly — no ceiling modification, take them with you when you move.
+These sit on top of existing bookshelf or floor-standing speakers.
+They fire sound upward at an angle, bouncing it off the ceiling.
+Renter-friendly — no ceiling modification, and you take them when you move.

 Works best with: Flat, hard ceilings under 9 feet.
-Textured or vaulted ceilings scatter the sound.
+Textured or vaulted ceilings scatter the sound unpredictably.

 Best for: Renters, apartments where ceiling work isn't practical.